 The triceps work as a whole with the primary function of extending the elbow joint (straightening the arm).

-Training the Triceps
+Training the Triceps for Mass

 As covered above, the triceps are composed of three heads.
 All three heads work together when doing any triceps exercises.
 It is impossible to contract one head without involving the others.
 However, with certain exercises and training techniques we can apply more tension to a chosen head of the triceps.